KhronosGroup/glTF/specification/2.0/appendix/performance-metrics/README.md

 ### Screen space coverage

-The metrics do not include screen space coverage, it is advised that clients shall know how large the render area will be before requesting a model (from the backend)
+The metrics do not include screen space coverage.
-It is up to the backend to take screen coverage into account when providing a suitable model to the client, for instance by taking width + height as parameters.
+However, implementations should generally consider the size of the render area in addition to performance metrics of the model.
+A higher performance budget may be acceptable when screen space coverage is higher.

 ### Memory